It was the play of desire and fear,

-That drives our weary Hearts Within;
+That drove my weary Heart Within;

 Exhaustion, born of those dualities,

-Endlessly pulling at our Soul.
+Endlessly pulling at my Soul.

 Desire and fear, desire and fear,